michaeljon/pipeline-builder/distrib.md

 See [the supplemental file](experiment.md) for actual timing and file sizes for the commands shown here.
 The experiment was run on `DPZw_k` which is a 30x Illumina sample.
 The script that ran the partial experiment is [also available](experiment). `THREAD_COUNT` was set there to 72.

+Note, the following discussion is only interesting if we hit the kind of genomic processing that demands and automated solution.
+A single person can kick off a dozen or more of these jobs on demand per day without worrying about it.
+The existing pipeline can be tuned so that it automated pulling source FASTQ onto a booted ec2, runs the pipeline, pushes the results to some destination, then shuts down the ec2.
+Where this gets interesting, and only when we hit the point where we make the call that we're doing research-level queries over variant data, is what that environment looks like.
+For now a smarter version of `grep` can easily locate a position on a chromosome, and with some extension find those positions that overlap an indel but aren't tied to the left-most position.

 ## Alignment

 Ok, after having hacked through the alignment process over the weekend I've kinda come to the conclusion that using map/reduce or something like it isn't really the right idea.
 To make it really work would require an always-on BWA aligner (because of cache and index loading costs) that could listen on some IPC mechanism (probably a socket).
 I don't think we want to be in the game of forking and maintaining the BWA-MEM2 code (while fun and interesting, unless there's a serious competitive advantage, it's some very gnarly C code hand-tuned by Intel to work very well on their processors and takes explicit advantage of certain processor instruction sets being available)...